Thursday, October 24, 2024

 Other options include WITH ROLLUP + grouping and aggregation, UNION + grouping and aggregation, and so forth.
 They are practically the same: after grouping, compute the year value, then construct additional columns Q1-Q4 by enumeration and aggregation.

-Even for the most basic and simplest transposition, the SQL code is long.
-This is because each additional column must be enumerated.
 The longer the code becomes, the more additional columns there are.
 Consider what the code would look like if the additional columns were 12 months, states, and provinces of a country.

 Only if the additional columns are known will the poor enumeration of the new columns affect the code length, not the code complexity.
 It's tough to enumerate additional columns if they can't be known ahead of time.
 Converting dynamic row-based VIP customers into field names is one example.